-In connection with the USY Summer Experience, including travel to and from this program:
+In connection with USY programs, including travel to and from this program:

-1. There is to be no smoking or vaping.
-There is to be no possession of cigarettes, e-cigarettes or any associated liquid or paraphernalia

-2. There is to be no possession or use of any narcotics, marijuana, illegal drugs or prescription drugs not prescribed for the user, or matches, firecrackers (or similar devices), knives, sharp or dangerous objects

-- 3. There will be no possession or consumption of any alcoholic beverages - 4.
-There will be no shoplifting or theft of any kind

-5. If a USYer is caught in possession of/or found to have used alcohol or illegal drugs or is caught shoplifting and/or involved in theft of any kind, he/she will immediately be sent home at his/her parents' expense.
-Furthermore USY International Policy states, "If a USYer is apprehended for an infraction of the International Youth Commission's policy regarding drug and alcohol abuse or any other criminal offense (including, but not limited to, shoplifting) punishment for that offense will include suspension from USY events (including, but not limited to, the International USY Convention and USY Summer Experience) for one year following the infraction.
-The USYer's Region reserves the right to impose additional sanctions in connection with this or any other improper behavior as it sees fit"
+- 1. There is to be no smoking or vaping.
+There is to be no possession of cigarettes, e-cigarettes or any associated liquid or paraphernalia. - 2.
+There is to be no possession or use of any narcotics, marijuana, illegal drugs or prescription drugs not prescribed for the user, or matches, firecrackers (or similar devices), knives, sharp or dangerous objects. - 3.
+There will be no possession or consumption of any alcoholic beverages. - 4.
+There will be no shoplifting or theft of any kind. - 5.
+If a USYer is caught in possession of/or found to have used alcohol or illegal drugs or vaping liquid or vaping paraphernalia or is caught shoplifting and/or involved in theft of any kind, they will immediately be sent home at his/her parents' expense.
+Furthermore USY International Policy states, "If a USYer is apprehended for an infraction of the International Youth Commission's policy regarding drug and alcohol abuse or any other criminal offense (including, but not limited to, shoplifting) punishment for that offense will include suspension from USY events (including, but not limited to, the International USY Convention and USY Summer Programs) for one year following the infraction.
+The USYer's Region reserves the right to impose additional sanctions in connection with this or any other improper behavior as it sees fit."

-6. At no time are males permitted in sleeping rooms or on floors occupied by females and at no time are females permitted in sleeping rooms or on floors occupied by males

-7. Each participant is expected to maintain proper decorum and attitude during the entire program.
+- 6. At no time are males permitted in sleeping rooms or on floors occupied by females and at no time are females permitted in sleeping rooms or on floors occupied by males. - 7.
+Each participant is expected to maintain proper decorum and attitude during the entire program.
 Disruptive behavior (including, but not limited to, inappropriate sexual behavior) will not be tolerated.
-Their parents will be responsible to pay for any damage you may cause
+Any inappropriate messages or content shared by anyone in any manner will be considered a violation of the code of conduct.